Skip to Content

 • Servicemembers with less than 6 years of active duty do not rate a separation board when discharged under Honorable or General (Under Honorable Conditions).
 As a result, they can be involuntarily separated from the military via “notification procedures” without a formal hearing.
 Even without a hearing, however, servicemembers can still fight to remain on active duty.

 MJA has successfully helped servicemembers fight unjust separation actions.
-If you have been notified of administrative separation and want to fight for your career, contact us today for your free consultation.
+If you have been notified of administrative separation and want to fight for your career, contact us today for your consultation.

 OVERVIEW